colemanbroad/progen/delta.md

 # DAGs

-In the comments around [0] a user proposes a more flexible version of [2] that works with DAGs intead of trees.
+In the comments around [0] a user proposes a more flexible version of [HDD] that works with DAGs intead of trees.
 The idea is that you have a linear thing (a source file) and you have _guesses_ as to which chunks of the file are related in some way e.g. you make guesses as to potential grammars.
 If we _knew_ the grammar of the file (which delimiters are used to increase the scope) we would be able to form a parse tree (assuming the grammar doesn't allow defining references).
 But if we don't know the delimiters we can still guess and maybe our guesses overlap each other.
 Thus we've got potentially overlapping spans of source and these naturally form a partial order `A subset B`.

-Spans arise naturally in [2] as a tree of spans are naturally formed by a Context Free grammar describing a given source file.
+Spans arise naturally in [HDD] as a tree of spans are naturally formed by a Context Free grammar describing a given source file.
 They ALSO arise in the context of distributed systems from "event traces"
 We've seen partial orders formed by spans before!
 They arise naturally when